mahyamkashani/Customized_YOLOv5/ReadMe.md

 ### Steps Covered in this Tutorial

 In this tutorial, we will walk through the steps required to train YOLOv5 on the custom objects.
-We use data gathered from this [Training Data](https://app.roboflow.ai/ds/YHVOx1v5iO?key=A3Ubixzabi).
+We use our own data gathered from Real World.
 You can also use this notebook on your own data.

 To train our detector we take the following steps: